Post Quantum Cryptography (PQC) to Origin

 📘

-• The multiple instances of the behavior can exist in the same configuration with a last-match-win approach.
+• Multiple instances of this behavior can exist in the same configuration with a last-match-win approach.

-• The behavior could be placed in the default rule to change the property behavior or under a particular match.
+• You can place this behavior in the default rule to change your property behavior.
+It can also be used or under a particular match.

 Features

-• Enabling or disabling PQC under a match doesn’t cause Akamai Edge Server to close existing PCONNs.
+• Enabling or disabling PQC under a match doesn’t cause Akamai edge servers to close existing PCONNs.

 • Open PCONNs will continue to be used.

-• An origin could simultaneously have both PCONNs that performed PQC key exchange and PCONNs that didn't.
+• An origin can simultaneously have PCONNs that perform PQC key exchange and PCONNs that don't.

-• If no PCONN is available, the match’s PQC status will be honored.
+• If no existing PCONN is available, the match’s PQC status will be honored for new requests.

 Given the rules above, a property may set PQC off in the default rule and enable PQC under a match for the path /foo.
 A request to /foo will only open a PQC PCONN if there are no existing PCONNs.
 The recommendation is to add this behavior in the same place as the Origin Server behavior.